hoosteen/ShameVector/README.md

 #ShameVector

-####Sketching toward a Naive Bayes sentiment classifier in R as a digital pposition research tool.
+Sketching toward a Naive Bayes sentiment classifier in R as a digital opposition research tool.

 Lots of learning, experimentation, and debugging will be happening here.